timmywheels/agentify/README.md

 ## Examples

-Check out the `examples` directory for more examples of how to use Agentify and its plugin system.
+Check out the `examples` directory for more examples of how to use Agentify and its plugin system:

+- **Simple Workflows**: Basic task sequencing and data passing
+- **Conditional Workflows**: Branching based on results
+- **Agentic Workflows**: Complex integration of agents and tools
+- **Declarative Tasks**: Using the orchestrator for automatic execution

 ## License